grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 <br/>

-Next we need to enable virutalization passthrough on the Compute host.
+Next we need to enable virtualization passthrough on the Compute host.
 This is done by enabling IOMMU by editing the grub configuration file.

 Edit the following file